nf-core/callingcards/docs/usage.md

 If `-profile` is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`.
 This is _not_ recommended.

-- `docker`
+* `docker`
-  - A generic configuration profile to be used with [Docker](https://docker.com/)
+    * A generic configuration profile to be used with [Docker](https://docker.com/)
-- `singularity`
+* `singularity`
-  - A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/)
+    * A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/)
-- `podman`
+* `podman`
-  - A generic configuration profile to be used with [Podman](https://podman.io/)
+    * A generic configuration profile to be used with [Podman](https://podman.io/)
-- `shifter`
+* `shifter`
-  - A generic configuration profile to be used with [Shifter](https://nersc.gitlab.io/development/shifter/how-to-use/)
+    * A generic configuration profile to be used with [Shifter](https://nersc.gitlab.io/development/shifter/how-to-use/)
-- `charliecloud`
+* `charliecloud`
-  - A generic configuration profile to be used with [Charliecloud](https://hpc.github.io/charliecloud/)
+    * A generic configuration profile to be used with [Charliecloud](https://hpc.github.io/charliecloud/)
-- `conda`
+* `conda`
-  - A generic configuration profile to be used with [Conda](https://conda.io/docs/).
+    * A generic configuration profile to be used with [Conda](https://conda.io/docs/).
 Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker, Singularity, Podman, Shifter or Charliecloud.
-- `test`
+* `htcf`
+    * A SLURM profile with reasonable parameters for the HTCF cluster
+* `default_yeast`
+    * A profile with suggested configuration for yeast data
+* `default_mammals`
+    * A profile with suggested configuration for human and mouse data
+* `test_yeast`
+    * A profile with a complete configuration for yeast data for automated testing
+    * Includes links to test data -- no other parameters necessary
+* `test_human`
-  - A profile with a complete configuration for automated testing
+    * A profile with a complete configuration for human data for automated testing
+    * Mouse data would run through the same steps, hence `default_mammals` is appropriate for both human and mouse
-  - Includes links to test data so needs no other parameters
+    * Includes links to test data -- no other parameters necessary

 ### `-resume`

 Specify this when restarting a pipeline.
-Nextflow will use cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.
-For input to be considered the same, not only the names must be identical but the files' contents as well.
-For more info about this parameter, see [this blog post](https://www.nextflow.io/blog/2019/demystifying-nextflow-resume.html).
+Nextflow will used cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.

 You can also supply a run name to resume a specific run: `-resume [run-name]`.
 Use the `nextflow log` command to show previous run names.